petriankin/be-training/docs/programme/transactions-n-aop.md

 a GoF's Proxy Design Pattern that does just that.
 If I were to name single most important pattern to know - it would be Proxy.

-- Explore Proxy Design Pattern.
+- Explore ([Proxy Design Pattern](https://www.baeldung.com/java-proxy-pattern)).
 Implement some examples for fun before continuing.
 - Create a Proxy for your `DogService`, call it `TransactionalDogService`.
 Make sure that this is what's used in the Controller from now on.
 - Migrate all the transaction-related logic to your proxy keeping your old DogService small and clean.